Generic name: zoledronic acid [ ZOE-le-DRON-ik-AS-id ]

 What other drugs will affect zoledronic acid?

-Other drugs may interact with zoledronic acid, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect zoledronic acid, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about zoledronic acid